30 Days of Night (film)

-30 Days of Night is a 2007 American horror film based on the 2002 comic book miniseries.
-The film was directed by David Slade and stars Josh Hartnett and Melissa George.
-The story focuses on an Alaskan town beset by vampires as it enters into a 30-day-long polar night.
+30 Days of Night is a 2007 American horror film based on the 2002 comic book miniseries of the same name by Steve Niles, who also co-wrote the film's screenplay.
+Directed by David Slade and starring Josh Hartnett and Melissa George, the story focuses on an Alaskan town beset by vampires as it enters into a 30-day-long polar night.

-30 Days of Night was originally conceived as a comic book, then as a film.
-Writer Steve Niles later showed IDW Publishing the idea and the comic book was published.

-The film was released October 19, 2007 to mixed critical reviews, and grossed $76 million against a budget of $30M.
+The film was released by Sony Pictures Releasing on October 19, 2007 to mixed critical reviews, and grossed $75.5 million against a budget of $30 million.
 Its success resulted in a franchise, including a two television miniseries, Blood Trails and Dust to Dust, and a sequel film, Dark Days.